 EPISODIC (TV & WEB)

-As you know, we love Virtual Reality, so we were thrilled to find out that We Are One Film Festival’s line-up includes many of our all-time favourites.
+As you know, we love Virtual Reality, so we were thrilled to find out that the lineup includes many of our all-time favourites.
 These include Felix & Paul Studios’s deeply moving installation Traveling while Black, an intimate, eye-opening experience that might just be the best VR installation we’ve ever experienced.
 Among our favourites are also the endearing Crow: The Legend, the informative Ghost Fleet VR, the intriguing Isle of the Dead and the important On/Off.
 Needless to say, we’d absolutely recommend each and every single experience in the programme.

 Though the talks that will be screened at the festival are all pre-recorded, it’s still exciting to be able to hear guests of the calibre of Guillermo del Toro speak.
 The many panels include a very interesting conversation between Viggo Mortensen and David Cronenberg that took place at the Toronto Film Festival after a screening of the director’s controversial feature Crash, as well as a Tribeca Talk event with Francis Ford Coppola and Steven Soderbergh discussing the restoration of Apocalypse Now Final Cut.
 The Guadalajara Film Festival’s Estrella Araiza will be talking with Diego Luna, and the Sundance Film Festival will present a Cinema Café session with Jackie Chan.